FM (2009), International Master (2010); GM (2013). Andersen is Denmark's top junior (U20) and in that country's top 10 (October 2013).

 Andersen continued contesting difficult tournaments, including the 2009/10 Rilton Cup scoring a solid 4.5/9 against 9 opponents including 5 GMs and an IM, and then scored 5.5/9 in the GM tournament in Bronshoj, Denmark.
 He scored 3.5/10 in a strong Danish Championship 2010, which was good enough to pick up another 12 ELO.
 There followed 4.6/8 in the Copenhagen Chess Challenge, 6/9 in the 2010 Liechtenstein Open and in June 2010, he defeated his first GM opponent, Heikki M J Westerinen, at the Sveins 3.
 Memorial Tournament in Oslo.
 Andersen has started 2011 with a 6/10 (+5 -2 =3) result in the Tradewise Gibraltar (2011).
 He scored well (5.5/6) in the Danish Teams Tournament which finished in March, and came 4th in the Landsholdsklassen in April.
 Relatively meagre pickings followed for some months, scoring 5/9 at the Copenhagen Chess Challenge (although he defeated GM Throstur Thorhallsson), 2.5/9 at the 1st GM international in Cracow and 6/10 in the 2011 Politiken Cup.
 In October 2011, he came =5th at the 29th Balaton International Festival Open with 6/9 and finished 2011 with a solid 4.5/9 at the 23rd International Chess Festival in Cracow in Poland.

 2012 was a very good year for Andersen, starting with some excellent results in team events (see below) and scoring 6.5/9 in the Copenhagen Chess Challenge in May and 6/9 in the Bronshoj GM in June, also in Copenhagen.
 These added a further 27 points to his rating but both results were just shy of further GM norms.
 Nevertheless, he won the BSF Cup 2012 in Denmark in October 2012 to win his first GM norm.
-2013 started with a solid 6.5/10 at the Reykjavik Open (2013).
+2013 started with a solid 6.5/10 at the Reykjavik Open (2013) and continued with a solid 7/10 at the Politiken Cup (2013).

 Andersen first competed in a regional championship during 17th European Youth Championship 2007 (U12) that was held in Sibenik, Croatia, scoring 4.5/9.
 In the 2008 European Youth Chess Championship (U14), he scored 5/9.
 In 2009, he again contested the European U14 championship, this time scoring 6.5/9, and placing =6th.